-8. Background Documents
+6.8.
+Background Documents

-- 8.1.
-Background Documents are those documents which relate to the subject matter of the report which in the opinion of the Monitoring Officer: - 8.1.1. relate to the subject matter of the item in question; - 8.1.2. disclose any facts or matters on which the report or an important part of it has been based; and - 8.1.3. has been relied upon to a material extent in preparing the agenda item.
+- Background Documents are those documents which relate to the subject matter of the report which in the opinion of the Monitoring OfficerThe report will set out a list of the background documents which in the opinion of the report - 6.1.1.8.1.1. relates to the subject matter of the item in question; - 6.1.2.8.1.2. discloses any facts or matters on which the agenda item report or an important part of it has been based; and - 6.1.3.8.1.3. has been relied upon to a material extent in preparing the agenda item. - 6.2.8.2.
+The requirements in Rule 8.15.1 above of this Part 4A do not apply to or include any published works or any document in whole or in part which would disclose confidential or exempt information. - Background Deocuments which have been made available for public 6.3.8.3. inspection will continue to be available for a period of four years from the date the decision is made, including those made by an individual Councillor or